Mert-Kirman/task-inversion-transformers/README.md

 ## Architecture & Methodology

 ### 1. The Dual-CNMP Model
-We utilize a Dual-Encoder architecture that maps sensorimotor trajectories into a shared latent space.
+This implementation utilizes a Dual-Encoder architecture that maps sensorimotor trajectories into a shared latent space.
 * **Encoder A (Forward):** Encodes the `Insert` trajectory.
 * **Encoder B (Inverse):** Encodes the `Place` trajectory.
 * **Shared Latent Space:** By forcing manifold alignment between these tasks, the model learns the semantic relationship between "Insert" and "Place" independent of the object identity.